ZonyLaw/TradePro/README.md

 - python manage.py migrate your_app_name zero.....also delete the migration you don't want

-### challenges of connecting Heroku
+### challenges in creating this app

 - the key wasn't set up correctly and this throw an error
 - wsgi.py reference to the wrong app name
 - user specific timezone rendering needs {% load tz %} in html combined with filtering
 {{ price.date|timezone:user_timezone }}; backend needs a conversion process also.
-- heroku have a limit of 500mb storage
+- heroku have a limit of 500mb storage so remove unneccesary packages
+- commented out the cloudinary setting as there seem to be issue with staticfile.json.
+This may be related to version issue or I have not set the cloudinary properly.
+- cst refer to wrong reference to dictionary

 #### Using email as login